-Grades for this course will be based on quizzes, midterm short assignments, final examinations, and a semester project, all of which will be described prior to assignment.
+Grades for this course will be based on quizzes, midterm and final examinations, and a written project over the semester which will be described prior to assignment.
 Quizzes will be short, based on the immediately preceding material, and will only have objective questions.
 Exams are cumulative and will have both objective (i.e., multiple choice) and short essay questions.
 No make-up exams will be given, except under extraordinary and documented circumstances.
 Breakdown of the final course grade is as follows:

 Quiz #1 10%

 Quiz #2 10%

 Quiz #3 10%

-Short Form Assignments 5%

 Midterm Exam 25%

 Final Exam 25%

-Semester Assessment Project 15%
+Semester Assessment Project 20%